Hawaii records 1 new coronavirus-related death on Oahu and 103 new infections statewide

 According to the latest state health figures, there are 103 COVID-19 patients in a hospital, 34 of whom are in intensive care units and 18 on ventilators.

+Hilo Medical Center said in an email that a total of seven COVID-19 patients in Hawaii County are currently hospitalized, including one in the intensive care unit and six others in the COVID unit.

 Oahu’s seven-day average case count must stay below 100 and its positivity rate must be below 5% for 14 consecutive days to move to the next level of economic opening.
-According to Mayor Kirk Caldwell, Oahu’s seven-day average case count was 76 today, the 12th straight day below 100, while the seven-day average positivity rate was 3.7% today, the 18th straight day below 5%.
+According to Mayor Kirk Caldwell, Oahu’s seven-day average case count was 76 on Sunday, the 12th straight day below 100, while the seven- day average positivity rate was 3.7% today, the 18th straight day below 5%.

 This breaking news story will be updated again.